ljdrg/ljdrg.github.io/pages/terminal_git_operations.md

 ## Installing Git

-To install Git, got to this website [Git download](https://git-scm.com/downloads) and choose the correct version for your operating system.
+To install Git, go to this website [Git download](https://git-scm.com/downloads) and choose the correct version for your operating system.
 Afte the download is completed, open the file and follow the instructions.
 For a detailed guide on the settings see: [Git installation guide](https://www.geeksforgeeks.org/how-to-install-git-on-windows-command-line/).

 Great!
 Now we can start with the actual Git commands.